-When blocking the wheel, place a wheel block in front of one of the front wheels or behind one of the rear wheels.
+When blocking the wheel, place a wheel block from the front for the front wheels or from the rear for the rear wheels.

 -Removing wheel ornament (steel wheels)

 3. Remove the wheel ornament.

 Pry off the wheel ornament, using the beveled end of the wheel nut wrench as shown.